Teraku/Skill-Overhaul/README.md

 ######Perk Decks
 * The first perk in Rogue and Crook (Subtle) now increases your dodge chance by 10% again, instead of 5%.
+* Ex-President's health bar will only be depleted if it actually heals you.

 More to come.